etiennestuder/gradle-rocker-plugin/README.md

 ```

 The rocker _main_ configuration declares that the Rocker templates are in _src/rocker_ and the generated Java sources need to end up in _src/generated/rocker_.
 It further
-declares via the _optimize_ property that the generated Java sources should be optimized to not contain any code that allows for hot-reloading via Rocker.
+declares via the _optimize_ property that the generated Java sources should be optimized to not contain any code that allows for hot reload via Rocker.
 Since the name
 of the configuration is `main`, the generated sources are added to the `main` source set contributed by the applied `java` plugin.

 Given the configuration above, you can invoke the Rocker template engine by issuing `./gradlew compileRocker`.
 You can also directly call `./gradlew compileJava` which first